MarcEsteban04/AI-Powered-Personalized-Learning-Assistant/README.md

 The system was evaluated based on functionality, reliability, usability, efficiency, maintainability, and portability, achieving an overall rating of **4.78 - Highly Acceptable**.

+## Project Inquiries & Pricing
+For those interested in acquiring this project, please contact me via email to discuss the details and pricing.

+**Contact:** Marc Jeillord DC.
+Esteban - marcdelacruzesteban@gmail.com

 ## Screenshots

 | Student Login & Dashboard | Dashboard |